Employment Contracts and Terms and Conditions

 In any new employment, a contract exists between the employer and the employee.
 The contract of employment does not have to be written, but the employee is entitled to a written statement of employment particulars within two months of starting work.

-A fixed-term contract is a contract that will expire either upon a fixed date, upon the completion of a particular task. or upon the occurrence (or non-occurrence) of a specific event.
+Employment Contracts and Terms and Conditions -A fixed-term contract is a contract that will expire either upon a fixed date or upon the completion of a particular task. or upon the occurrence (or non-occurrence) of a specific event.
 An employer can opt for a fixed-term employee rather than a permanent employee for many reasons, including:

-Flexi-time or flexible working is when workers are able to set their own working times, usually within a core hours policy – for example ‘clocking in’ between 8 am and 10 am and ‘clocking out’ between 4:30pm and 6:30pm.
+Employment Contracts and Terms and Conditions – Flexi-time or flexible working is when workers are able to set their own working times, usually within a core hours policy – for example ‘clocking in’ between 8 am and 10 am and ‘clocking out’ between 4:30 pm and 6:30 pm.
 Some employers even run on a ‘total flexible working’ pattern without adhering to a core hours system.

 The arrangement can work in a number of ways.
 For example, it could be either a morning and afternoon split or a three-day week with a one-day handover.